-The Escape Trailer 5.0 is one of smallest 5th wheel campers and it certainly features one of the most unique designs.
-It is towable with a mid-size truck and is also available at a price point that, to be perfectly honest, is hard for other small 5th wheels to beat.
+The Escape Trailer 5.0 is one of the smallest 5th wheel campers and it certainly features one of the most unique designs.
+It is towable with a mid-size truck and is also available at a price point that is hard for other small 5th wheels to beat.

-It can even work with short bed trucks and it has a lower center of gravity than most 5th wheels.
-That means it is less subject to be blown around on the road if you encounter high winds.
+It can even work with short-bed trucks and has a lower center of gravity than most 5th wheels.
+That means it is less subject to being blown around on the road if you encounter high winds.
 It also boasts a full wet bath and separate sleeping and living areas.

 Inside, some of the Escape’s notable features include:

 - Stainless Steel Kitchen Appliances

 - Custom Wood Interior with High-Grade Rolled Vinyl Flooring